4 Retirement Planning Considerations to Avoid

 Even if your plan does not automatically stop your investments, you may need to do so to maintain a balanced budget.
 In other words, you may have to reduce the amount of investment you were previously providing to keep up with the payments required to repay the loan.

 The result is that you are short-changing your savings for months or even years.
-You end up missing out on all of the growth that you could have been gaining during that period.
-That’s a large part of what makes borrowing from your 401(k) such a serious mistake.
+You end up missing out on all of the potential growth that you could have been gaining during that period.
+That’s a large part of what makes borrowing from your 401(k) typically a bad idea.

 You also run the risk of having to pay back the loan on demand if you leave an employer.
 You might have between 30 to 90 days to pay back the 401(k) loan.
 For many people, that type of situation can be very stressful—and that is on top of losing your job.